ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/indexes/using-dynamic-fields.dotnet.markdown

 The following allows you to:

-* Define an index on a collection __without__ needing any common structure between the indexed documents.
+* Index any field that is under the 'Attributes' object from the document.
-* After index is deployed, any new field added to the document will be indexed as well.
+* After index is deployed, any new field added to the this object will be indexed as well.

-{INFO: }

-* The below example indexes any field, but only under the 'Attributes' object from the document.
-* It is possible to create dynamic-index-fields for all fields in your documents.
-  Consider if that is a true necessity, as indexing every single field can end up costing time and disk space.

-{INFO/}

 ---

 __The document__:
-{CODE dynamic_fields_1@Indexes\DynamicFields.cs /}
+{CODE:csharp dynamic_fields_1@Indexes\DynamicFields.cs /}

 {CODE-BLOCK:json}
 // Sample document content
 {
     "Attributes": {
-        "Color": "Red"
+        "Color": "Red",
         "Size": 42
     }
 }